Tenda Router Login Guide First Time Setup

-Tenda router needs to connect either wired or wireless to access the web interface from browser.
-Although the latest late wifi 6 and wave 2 router series can setup and manage using Tenda Mobile apps that bit simple for beginners.
+Tenda router needs to connect either wired or wireless to access the web interface from the browser.
+Although the latest late wifi 6 and wave 2 router series can setup and managed using Tenda Mobile apps that bit simple for beginners.

 - Unbox Tenda WiFi Router and power on with DC adapter.

 - Use LAN cable included with the Tenda router box to connect wired LAN connection from a Desktop or Laptop.

 - Use the default Tenda SSID name to connect using WiFi.
 Wireless default settings printed to router backside sticker.

 - Make sure PC/Laptop LAN default IP settings and Use the “obtain IP address automatically” option or use static IP 192.168.0.2.

 - Open web browser and access http://192.168.0.1 or http://tendawifi.com or for ADSL modem 192.168.1.1 to the URL bar.